Guide on the application for British citizenship

-Applying for British Citizenship or Nationality can be an ultimate immigration application for many migrants.
+Applying for British citizenship or nationality can be an ultimate immigration application for many migrants.
 Achieving British citizenship grants you full rights to live, work, and travel as a UK citizen.
 You can enter and leave the country without restrictions and enjoy the status that such esteemed citizenship offers.
-It is very rare that citizenship gets revoked; therefore, obtaining British Citizenship will ensure you and your family feel secure.
+It is very rare that citizenship gets revoked; therefore, obtaining British citizenship will ensure you and your family feel secure.

-For many people who have migrated to the UK and built a life here, the moment they qualify to apply for British Citizenship is a culmination of years of hard work and planning.
+For many people who have migrated to the UK and built a life here, the moment they qualify to apply for British citizenship is a culmination of years of hard work and planning.
 Being denied citizenship after investing so much of your life into the process can be devastating.
 Therefore, it is essential to prepare a quality application for naturalisation that improves chances of positive results.
 At A Y & J Solicitors, we can help you put together a strong application and collate all the required documentation.

-What is British naturalization?
+What is the application for British citizenship by naturalization?

-What are the differences between British Citizenship and ILR?
+What are the differences between British citizenship and ILR?

 Indefinite Leave to Remain status (ILR) grants the holder permission to stay in the UK without any time limit.
 Holders of ILR can live, work and study in the UK without seeking prior permission.
 They can access healthcare and benefits and also may qualify to sponsor certain family members to join them in the UK from overseas.
 Children born in the UK to those who hold ILR status would automatically be British by birth.